KitronikLtd/pxt-kitronik-klef-piano/KlefTutorial.md

 music.setVolume(50)
 ```

+Hook the Volume to the Up Down keys then try it.

 ### Step 2
 Next we can adjust the sensitivity of the capactivie touch keys on the :KLEF Piano.
 This changes how easily the keys on the :KLEF Piano are tiggered by pressing on them.
 To change the sensitivity we are going to use the ``||Kitronik_Piano.set key sensitivity to 16||`` block by adding it to the ``||basic:on start||`` block.